parscr/REDHAT/RHSA1/archive-and-copy -files-between-systems.md

 lab

-1 Archive the contents of the /etc directory
+1. Archive the contents of the /etc directory
-2 Extract the password files to the /tmp directory
+2. Extract the password files to the /tmp directory
-3 create a compressed archive of your /home directory 4 create one archive file that contains the contents of /home and /etc
+3. Create a compressed archive of your /home directory
+4. Create one archive file that contains the contents of /home and /etc